fiseni/Fuser/README.md

 The main motivation is to avoid dependency conflicts and version mismatches in shared hosting and plugin environments.

-I still have no clear plan; the project is still in its inception.
-A colleague in the community brought up the idea, and I'm open to any suggestions to shape the library's goals.
+The project is still in its infancy, I haven't clearly defined the objectives yet.
 Tell me about your specific scenarios and the pain points you're facing.

 ### Initial idea